-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDERS MEETING TO BE HELD ON MAY 16, 2018.
-The Company's Proxy Statement for the 2018 Annual Meeting of Stockholders and its Annual Report to Stockholders for the fiscal year ended December 31, 2017 are available at www.onsemi.com/annualdocs.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDERS MEETING TO BE HELD ON MAY 8, 2019.

+The Company's proxy statement for the 2019 annual meeting of stockholders, its annual report to stockholders for the fiscal year ended December 31, 2018, and the proxy card are available at www.onsemi.com/annualdocs.